 - Incorporation Certificate or IOC for the spice business from the Registrar of Companies

-- Import Export Code issued from the Director-General of Foreign Trade
+- Import Export Code issued by the Director-General of Foreign Trade

 - Membership Certificate cum Registration from the Indian Spice Board